 Wherever you fall on the spectrum, keep in mind that your cycle often affects more than just your weekend plans.

 If you’re going to be in the lifestyle, you’re going to need to talk about your period way more often than you could ever have imagined.
+You don’t want to be a rude and flaky swinger that skips out on dates with no notice.
 The good news is that swingers are grownups, and most lifestyle men haven’t freaked out over the mere mention of menstruation since middle school.
 The conversations you need to have depend on your preferences and comfort level.
 Just remember that you are not the first woman in history to ovulate and think about it as another bodily fluid that might be exchanged — which means you owe it to your partners to communicate about it.
 Unless you have already gone through menopause or happen to be the luckiest woman ever in the lifestyle, your period and what it means for play plans will be a topic of conversation.

 Here are some options for navigating sexy time with your cycle.

 - Reschedule or Revise – If you’re planning to play and are surprised by your period, reach out to your dates as soon as you can.
 Some lifestyle women prefer to discuss the sudden arrival of Uncle Red with the female half of the couple, but that is not always an option especially if communicating only through email.
 The straightforward approach works best.
+There is some research showing a connection between menstruation sex and a higher risk of infection.
+For safer sex while swinging, it would be a good idea to reschedule the sexy fun.
 Explain the situation and ask if the other couple would like to reschedule the date.
 Some will immediately pull out their calendars to make a new sexy date.
 Some will suggest keeping the date but making it a vanilla night.

 - Just Flirt and Socialize – You could choose not to do anything to “deal” with your period.
 There is no rule that says you have to play at every swinger event.
 You can just enjoy the sexy vibe, make new friends, and catch up with old ones.
 Sometimes it’s nice just to enjoy a party free of all performance anxiety.